FREE No-Obligation Quotes

 Is a resin driveway worth the money?

 For most homeowners, yes.
-The combination of low maintenance, drainage compliance, long lifespan, and attractive finish makes resin driveways a strong investment, especially compared to the ongoing costs of gravel or the weed issues of block paving.
+The combination of low maintenance, drainage compliance, long lifespan (15-25 years), and attractive finish makes resin driveways a strong investment, especially compared to the ongoing costs of gravel or the weed issues of block paving.

 What are the main disadvantages of resin driveways?

-The main disadvantages are higher upfront cost compared to tarmac or gravel, weather-dependent installation, and the need to choose a reputable installer.
+The main disadvantages are higher upfront cost compared to tarmac or gravel (installed projects commonly start from around £65 per m2+), weather-dependent installation, and the need to choose a reputable installer.
 Quality of installation is the biggest factor in long-term performance.

 Do resin driveways crack?

 Resin driveways can crack if the sub-base is inadequate or if ground movement occurs.
-Proper base preparation and a flexible resin specification greatly reduce the risk of cracking.
+Proper base preparation with compacted aggregate and a flexible resin specification greatly reduce the risk of cracking.